DUSTIN R. WOMBLE

 Founder

-During his time at Tyler Technologies, Mr. Womble was responsible for product strategy at the corporate level and served as President of two different divisions of the company.
-With Mr. Womble on the leadership team at Tyler, the company grew to a market cap in excess of $22B and more than 9,000 employees.
-He retired from Tyler in 2016, but continues to serve on the Tyler board of directors which he has done since 2007.
+During his time at Tyler Technologies, Mr. Womble was responsible for product strategy at the corporate level and served as president of two different divisions of the company.
+Under his leadership, Tyler grew to a market cap greater than $22B with more than 9,000 employees.
+He retired from Tyler in 2016 and completed his service on the Board of Directors in 2024.

-Mr. Womble serves as Chairman of the board for Metallenium, LLC, a privately-held equipment leasing company that provides contract compression services throughout the Permian Basin.
-He also has active roles in the leadership of multiple local business including, Carizma Motors, LLC, a BHPH used car business, TRUNO a national provider of grocery point of sale solutions and Quext, a smart apartment technology company.
+Mr. Womble is the Chairman of the Board for Metallenium, LLC, a privately held equipment leasing company that provides contract compression services throughout the Permian Basin.
+He also has active roles in the leadership of several local businesses, including Carizma Motors, LLC, a BHPH used car business, and TRUNO, a national provider of grocery point-of-sale solutions.
 Additionally, he has served on the board of directors for Lubbock Christian School for more than a decade.